Compare first home loans for November

 • Property valuation fees: Payable to the lender to value your property.
 Some lenders will waive this fee if you proceed through to settlement.

-• Settlement fee: Covers the cost of establishing your loan during home loan settlement.
+• Settlement fee: This covers the cost of establishing your loan during home loan settlement.

 • Package fees: Payable annually if you opt for a home loan package (which includes things like an offset account, credit card or discounted insurance).